Associated Faculty

 Craig Shinn's research interests center on questions of environmental governance, collaboration, civic capacity, organization and institutions, social aspects of sustainability, and inter-jurisdictional administration of natural resources.

-Birol A. Yeşilada, Ph.D.
-Hatfield School of Government (he/him)
+Birol A. Yeşilada, PhD (he/him), Hatfield School of Government

 Professor of Political Science and International Studies